Does Resin Break Easily? All About Resin Hardness

 What Is Resin?

-Resin is a viscous substance derived from either plant or synthetic sources, valued for its ability to harden into a solid form.
+Resin is a viscous substance derived from either plant or synthetic sources.
+It is valued for its ability to harden into a solid form.

 Understanding resin's durability requires recognizing the different types of resin, such as epoxy, polyester, and polyurethane, each with distinct characteristics.
 Epoxy resin is known for its strength, while polyester resin is often more brittle.